IntersectAustralia/hcsvlab-docs/RoboChefSetup.md

    NOTE: `pyparsing` currently defaults to v2.0 which only works with Python 3

    ## Generating RDF with HCSvLab RoboChef ##

+   Copy the config file e.g.:
+   $ cp config.ini.dist config.ini

-   Edit the `config.ini` file to point to the corpora and the desired output directory, e.g:
+   Edit the new `config.ini` file to point to the corpora and the desired output directory, e.g:

 ```
    CORPUS_BASEDIR = /Users/ilya/workspace/corpora/